MCT-master/mct-master.github.io/_posts/2020-05-02-MotionComposer.md

 ## Conclusion

+This project has been a great opportunity for us to learn more about audio programming in Pure Data, but also learning a lot about OSC communication and motion capture.
+We are satisfied with the result, but we will continue working on it in hope of seing our instrument implemented in the commercialised product.
+The relation with our ecternal partner is very good, and we are proud of the current state of our synth.
+This first professional experience has been instructive for us all, and gives us a better idea of what working in the music technology indutry looks like.
+We can't wait for the next applied project!

 ## References

 Skogstad, S. A., Nymoen, K., de Quay, Y., & Refsum, A. (2012).
 Developing the dance jockey system for musical interaction with the xsens MVN suit.NIME